Toastdeib/ppl-webapp-rest-api/README.md

 ##### Possible error responses:

 - HTTP 401 (UNAUTHORIZED) - Returned if either header is omitted or malformed, or if session validation fails.
-- HTTP 403 (FORBIDDEN) - Returned if the request is made by a non-leader.
+- HTTP 403 (FORBIDDEN) - Returned if the request is made by a non-leader, or if the leader ID isn't associated with the logged-in account.
 - HTTP 500 (SERVER ERROR) - Returned if an internal error occurs.

 #### PUT

-Updates one or more of the leader's mutable properties based on the values provided in the request body.
-Those properties include the leader's queue state and a custom battle code.
-If an empty body is provided, the user attemps to change their queue state during an event where it's unsupported, the battle code is malformed, or the user is not a leader, the request will be rejected.
+Updates the leader's custom battle code.
+If an empty body is provided, the battle code is malformed, or the user is not a leader, the request will be rejected.

 ##### Required headers: